AaronWard/tauri-projects/README.md

 18.
 19. Using the tauri store plugin to save and retrieve a `.bin` file key from the JS frontend.
 Files are saved to `$APPDATA/`  - Can be represented as `BaseDirectory.AppData`.
 20. Example of creating an email/password account within supabase Auth
 21. Example of logging in with an email/password account OR with Google account within supabase Auth
+22. Example of using `@stripe/connect-js` to create a marketplace payment structure (NOTE: need to come back to this in the future, NOTE 2: All keys in here are test keys)
+23. Example of spinning up a github action workflow using Javascript from the frontend using `@octokit/core`. and Github Apps - `server.js` in a different repo.